How Traders Can Take Advantage of Volatile Markets

 Certain trading strategies involving shorter trading timeframes have shown to work more effectively in volatile markets.

-With a disciplined approach, you may be able to manage volatility for your benefit—while minimizing risks.
+If you’re disciplined, you may be able to take advantage of volatility—while minimizing risks.
 Here are four steps to consider when trading in volatile markets.

 1. Define your objectives and bolster your defenses

 Before attempting to trade in volatile markets, be sure you are mentally and tactically prepared to manage the increased risks involved.
-So, the first step is to make sure that:
+That means:

 - You’re comfortable trading when volatility is high.

-- You recognize the potential for significant loss of capital and are prepared for this additional risk.
+- You recognize the potential for significant loss of capital.

-Assuming you’re “ready for action,” the next prudent thing to do is revisit the risk-control measures you have as part of your trading plan.
+Assuming you’re “ready for action,” the next thing to do is double check the risk-control measures included in your trading plan.

-The goal with these two adjustments is to attempt to avoid getting stopped out due to wider-than-normal intraday price fluctuations while attempting to keep your overall risk exposure about the same.
-As always, traders should note that stop orders can be executed far away from the stop price during a big price gap or during rapidly changing market conditions.
+The goal is to keep your overall risk exposure about the same, while lowering the chances you’ll be prematurely stopped out due to wider-than-normal intraday price fluctuations.
+As always, remember that stop orders can be executed far from the stop price during a big price gap or during rapidly changing market conditions.

 2. Focus on trending stocks